nhsconnect/ITK3-FHIR-eDischarge/pages/explore/workflow_encounter.md

 - When the patient was admitted
 - Why the patient was admitted
 - When the patient was discharged
-- When the patient was discharged to
+- Where the patient was discharged to
 - Who was involved in the encounter

 The encounter can be referenced by the following resources: